 The SATAC Guide is published by SATAC on behalf of participating institutions.
 It contains information on entry requirements to undergraduate courses; how to make an application, and descriptions of all undergraduate courses offered through SATAC.
-The SATAC Guide is available free of charge to all Tatachilla students in Years 10, 11 and 12.
+The SATAC Guide is available online.